patrickzib/leitmotifs/README.md

 The result will look like this, indicating the found motif set to the right, its dimensions and the k locations to the bottom.
 <img src="https://raw.githubusercontent.com/patrickzib/leitmotifs/main/images/lotr-motifset-lama.png" width="600">

 LAMA has a unique feature to automatically find suitable values for the motif length  and set size  so, that meaningful Leitmotifs of an input TS can be found without domain knowledge.
-The methods for determining values for  and  are based on an analysis of the extent function for different .
+The methods for determining values for $k$ and $l$ are based on an analysis of the extent function for different input value ranges.

 ## Learning the Leitmotif length